OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

 .. _builtin-dynamic-optimization :

 ***********************************************
-Built-in Dynamic Optimisation using Annotations
+Built-in Dynamic Optimization using Annotations
 ***********************************************

 *This part of the OM manual is a contribution by Massimo Ceraolo and